Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 September

 On average, September is the wettest month in Taipei.
 In September, temperatures drop off slightly from August.
-It’s still often uncomfortable for travellers not used to extreme heat and humidity.
-If you’re going to visit Taipei in September, wait until the end of the month.
-By the end of September, the rainfall dips along with the risk of typhoons.
+Still, it’s often uncomfortable for travellers not used to extreme heat and humidity.

 • Average Temperature: 27ºC (81ºF)